mattriley/agile-avatars/README.md

 - tagSize
 - tagSpacing
 - vanillaPicker

 ## subscriptions

 Provides _subscription functions_.
 A subscription function enables a listener to be notified of state changes.

+The subscription functions are actually implemented in the state store.
+This module exposes only the subscriptions from the stores to prevent direct read/write access to the the stores.

+_stores_ enable retrieval and updating of state, and the ability to subscribe to state change events.
+In our layered architecture, the domain layer depends on the data layer, and so the _services_ module may access Stores directly.

+The presentation layer however depends on the domain layer, and so the _components_ module may _not_ access Stores directly.
+That's to say, the presentation layer should not be retrieving and updating state directly.

+The _subscriptions_ module was introduced to allow Components to subscribe to state change events while preventing access to the underlying stores.
+The subscriptions module is generated from the Stores, only providing access to subscriptions.

+### Collaborators

 ```diff
 + stores
 - components config core diagnostics elements io services startup styles ui vendorComponents vendorServices window
 ```

-The subscription functions are actually implemented in the state store.
-This module exposes only the subscriptions from the stores to prevent direct read/write access to the the stores.

-__Stores__ enable retrieval and updating of state, and the ability to subscribe to state change events.
-In our layered architecture, the domain layer depends on the data layer, and so the __Services__ module may access Stores directly.

-The presentation layer however depends on the domain layer, and so the __Components__ module may _not_ access Stores directly.
-That's to say, the presentation layer should not be retrieving and updating state directly.

-The __Subscriptions__ module was introduced to allow Components to subscribe to state change events while preventing access to the underlying stores.
-The subscriptions module is generated from the Stores, only providing access to subscriptions.

-__Source: subscriptions module__
+### Source

+_subscriptions_ is currently a single-file module that exposes only subscriptions from the stores:

 <details open>